 The project was led by Dawn Knight, at the Centre for Language and Communication Research, Cardiff University.
 The full project team comprised:

-1 Principal Investigator (PI – Dawn Knight), 2 Co-Investigators (CIs – Steve Morris and Tess Fitzpatrick), who made up, with the PI, designed the project and form the CorCenCC Management Team, a total of 7 other CIs and 8 Research Assistants/Associates over the course of the project.
-In addition, there were 11 advisory board members, 6 consultants (from 4 countries around the world), 2 PhD students, 4 Undergraduate summer placement students, 4 professional service support staff, 4 project ambassadors and 2 project volunteers.
+1 Principal Investigator (PI – Dawn Knight), 2 Co-Investigators (CIs – Steve Morris and Tess Fitzpatrick), who, with the PI, designed the project and form the CorCenCC Management Team, and a total of 7 other CIs and 8 Research Assistants/Associates over the course of the project.
+In addition, there were 11 advisory board members, 6 consultants, 2 PhD students, 4 undergraduate summer placement students, 4 professional service support staff, 4 project ambassadors and 2 project volunteers.
 For more details visit the People tab of this website.

 What is Y Tiwtiadur?